magarena/magarena/release/README.txt

-  LSK and Kuno for contributing custom decks pedro1973 for creating new themes  (http://www.slightlymagic.net/forum/viewforum.php?f=89) mtgrares for the publicity everyone on the CCGHQ forum (http://slightlymagic.net/forum/)
+  LSK and Kuno for contributing custom decks pedro1973 for creating new themes  (http://www.slightlymagic.net/forum/viewforum.php?f=89) mtgrares for the publicity
+  Goblin Hero for providing the images for some of the symbols everyone on the CCGHQ forum (http://slightlymagic.net/forum/)

 Thank you for your support and have fun!

 Release 1.15 (June QQQ, 2011)
 ============
-- 601 cards in default cube
+- 60X cards in default cube
-- 901 cards in all cube (includes those in default)
+- 90X cards in all cube (includes those in default)

+- added Tectonic Edge
+- added Flashfreeze
+- added Pyroclasm
+- added Tumble Magnet
+- added Inkmoth Nexus
+- added Spell Pierce
+- added Sphere of the Suns
+- added Celestial Purge
+- reduce the number of passes needed if you have the skip single option preference enabled (item on the stack is shown for 1s before resolving)
+- changed default height and width of the application window to be 1024x600
+- use symbols drawn by Goblin Hero
+- fixed Vines of Vastwood so that if you target an opponent's creature, the opponent cannot target the creature (previously Vines of Vastwood prevents the opponent of the controller of the creature from targetting it)

 Release 1.14 (May 28, 2011)